Aurum0114/data_generation_dft/README.md

 2) Install Turbomole 7.5.1

-Warning: for version 7.7.1 there is an issue with paralellisation: there are a few lines of code that create temporaty directories for calculations which is something that our code already takes care of, leading to interference that disrupts calculations.
+Warning: for version 7.7.1 there is an issue with paralellisation - there are a few lines of code that create temporary directories for calculations, which is something that our code already takes care of, leading to interference that disrupts calculations.
 This issue might possibly also occur for other, newer Turbomole versions.

 ## Generating Placeholder Categories